samuilstoychev/research_project/README.md

 ## Flags

 We have also added a few flags that can be passed as options when running the `main.py` script.
-Thos include:
+Those include:
 * `--latent-replay=(on|off)` - turns latent replay on or off.
 This flag is set to `on` for Latent Replay, Latent Generative Replay and Latent Generative Replay with Distillation.
 * `--network=(mlp|cnn)` - what type of classifier should be used?
 * `--latent_size` - the size of the latent replay layer (denoted as G<sub>OUT</sub> in the dissertation).